vicenteyah/control-dcMotors-for-Raspberrypi/README.md

-## How it works?
+# How does it works?
-1. This script was made to control dc motors and servo motors
+* This script was made to control dc motors and servo motors
-2. for Raspberry pi (pi-robot)
+* for Raspberry pi (pi-Nasa-roberExplorer)
-3. to execute the python script you must type the following command in your raspberry pi terminal
+* to execute the python script you must type the following command in your raspberry pi terminal
-## Run Script
+## To Run Script type the following command
 ```bash
 $ python3 main.py
 ```